 Distributions to common stockholders are recorded on the ex-dividend date.
 The Company may not declare or pay distributions to its common stockholders if it does not meet asset coverage ratios required under the 1940 Act of the rating agency guidelines for its debt and preferred stock following such distribution.
 The character of distributions to common stockholders made during the year may differ from their ultimate characterization for federal income tax purposes.
-For book purposes, the source of the Company's distribution to common stockholders for the year ended November 30, 2010 and the period ended August 31, 2011 was 100 percent return of capital.
-For tax purposes, the Company's distribution to common stockholders for the year ended November 30, 2010 was 100 percent return of capital.
-The tax character of distributions paid to common stockholders in the current year will be determined subsequent to November 30, 2011.
+For book purposes, the source of the Company's distributions to common stockholders for the year ended November 30, 2011 and the period ended May 31, 2012 was 100 percent return of capital.
+For tax purposes, the Company's distributions to common stockholders for the year ended November 30, 2011 were 100 percent return of capital.
+The tax character of distributions paid to common stockholders in the current year will be determined subsequent to November 30, 2012.

-Distributions to mandatory redeemable preferred stockholders are accrued daily and paid quarterly based on fixed annual rates.
-The Company may not declare or pay distributions to its mandatory redeemable preferred stockholders if it does not meet a 200 percent asset coverage ratio for its debt or the rating agency basic maintenance amount for the debt following such distribution.
-The character of distributions to preferred stockholders made during the year may differ from their ultimate characterization for federal income tax purposes.
+Distributions to mandatory redeemable preferred ("MRP") stockholders are accrued daily and paid quarterly based on fixed annual rates.
+The Company may not declare or pay distributions to its preferred stockholders if it does not meet a 200 percent asset coverage ratio for its debt or the rating agency basic maintenance amount for the debt following such distribution.
+The character of distributions to MRP stockholders made during the year may differ from their ultimate characterization for federal income tax purposes.
+For book purposes, the source of the Company's distributions to MRP stockholders for the year ended November 30, 2011 and the period ended May 31, 2012 was 100 percent return of capital.
+For tax purposes, the Company's distributions to MRP stockholders for the year ended November 30, 2011 were 100 percent return of capital.
+The tax character of distributions paid to MRP stockholders for the current year will be determined subsequent to November 30, 2012.